 Course Description: |

-This lecture-oriented course studies the theory, design, and implementation of
+This lecture-oriented course studies the theory, design, and

-characteristics of text, representation of information needs and
+include statistical characteristics of text, representation of

-documents, several important retrieval models, and experimental
+retrieval models, several recent neural models, and experimental

 evaluation.
 The course also covers common elements of commercial